 This is what I look like:

-My last two philosophical paper in English are:
+My philosophical papers in English in 2019 are:

 I am professor emeritus in theoretical philosophy at Umeå University, Sweden; and has so been since March 2008.
 However, I am living in Lund and only formally retired; I am still doing philosophy.
 I was born in 1943 in a small village (Vegby) situated a hundred kilometers east of the city of Gothenburg.
 Here I began my university and philosophy studies in fall 1964.
 I took my B.A. (filosofie kandidat) 1966, my M.A. (filosofie licentiat) 1969, and my Ph.D.
 1973; I was here in 1974 given the title “Docent” in theoretical philosophy.